 5. has tuberculosis test results if the applicant is from a listed country

 For successfully applying for the Tier 2 Sportsperson visa, an applicant needs to score 70 points i.e.

 – 50 points for an assigned Certificate of Sponsorship (CoS)

 Please note for Tier 2 Sportsperson visa there is no requirement for the Appropriate Salary.

-How to score 50 points for the CoS?
+How to score 50 points for the Certificate of Sponsorship (CoS)?